Archive for the 'Vijaywada-Ranchi highway' Category

 Progress on the Ranchi-Vijaywada highway zig-zagging through 1219 kms of Orissa

-Angul, BRGF: Backward districts program, Balangir, Bouda, Central grants, Deogarh, Extremist infested districts program, Gajapati, Ganjam, KBK Plus district cluster, Kandhamala, Keonjhar, Koraput, Malkangiri, Mayurbhanj, Rayagada, Sambalpur, Sonepur, Uncategorized, Vijaywada-Ranchi highway 2 Comments »
+Angul, Balangir, Bouda, BRGF: Backward districts program, Central grants, Deogarh, Extremist infested districts program, Gajapati, Ganjam, Kandhamala, KBK Plus district cluster, Keonjhar, Koraput, Malkangiri, Mayurbhanj, Rayagada, Sambalpur, Sonepur, Uncategorized, Vijaywada-Ranchi highway 2 Comments »

 Anubhuti Bishnoi in Indian Express reports on the progress towards making a 2-lane Ranchi-Vijaywada highway zig-zagging through 1219 kms of Orissa and passing though most of its tribal districts, many of which are naxalite infested.
 The article has a nice map showing which towns the road will pass through in Orissa.
 Following are some excerpts from that article.
 (Thanks to Manoj Sahu in Africa for mentioning this article in Agami Orissa.)